willschrepf/public_scrape_candidates/README.md

+# Candidate & Staff Scraper

-Pulling a list of every candidate for office in 2024 and building a database of their campaign staff
+This is an effort to build a database of everyone running for office in 2024 and their key campaign staff.